Lewenhart518/custom-colorscripts/README.md

 3. **custom-colorscripts-setup**
    - Launches an interactive menu that guides you through configuring your terminal art preferences.
 You'll be prompted to select a style and decide on extra features, and set up auto-run.

-4. **meow-colorscripts-names**
+4. **custom-colorscripts-names**
    - Displays a comprehensive list of the available ANSI art's.
 Use this command to see what art designs are available and choose one for display.

-5. **meow-colorscripts-show [style] [size] [name]**  (It only works if you chose it in the setup.)
+5. **custom-colorscripts-show [style] [size] [name]**  (It only works if you chose it in the setup.)
    - Use this command to display a specific ANSI art.
 For example:

-     `meow-colorscripts-show normal normal raspi`
+     `custom-colorscripts-show normal normal raspi`

      This command searches for the file at `~/.config/custom-colorscripts/colorscripts/normal/normal/raspi.txt`.
-     If the file is missing, an error message will prompt you to check the available names using `custom-colorscripts-names` or visit the repository at [GitHub](https://github.com/Lewenhart518/meow-colorscripts) and will print the Error art.
+     If the file is missing, an error message will prompt you to check the available names using `custom-colorscripts-names` or visit the repository at [GitHub](https://github.com/Lewenhart518/custom-colorscripts) and will print the Error art.

 ## Custom ANSI Art
-you can make your own ANSI Art if you put your ANSI Art inside the directory ~/.config/custom-colorscripts/colorscripts/[style you chose]/[size]/ or to ~/.config/meow-colorscripts/colorscripts/custom/custom/ and view it with meow-colorscripts-show [name of your carpet] [name of your carpet] [name of your ANSI Art]
+you can make your own ANSI Art if you put your ANSI Art inside the directory ~/.config/custom-colorscripts/colorscripts/[style you chose]/[size]/ or to ~/.config/custom-colorscripts/colorscripts/custom/custom/ and view it with custom-colorscripts-show [name of your carpet] [name of your carpet] [name of your ANSI Art]

 ## Features
 - High-quality ANSI art